-The enormous train station restored in 1931 is a remnant of fascist architecture, quite common in Milan as it was the center and the end of Mussolini's rule over Italy.
-Dictators have this thing with building huge monuments, obviously larger than life, as if they're compensating for something, just like the Catholic Church.
+The enormous train station restored in 1931 is a remnant of fascist architecture, quite common in Milan as it was the centre and the end of Mussolini’s rule over Italy.
+Dictators have this thing with building huge monuments, obviously larger than life, as if they’re compensating for something, just like the Catholic Church.
 Cathedral Duomo di Milano is in fact the third largest in Europe.
 It took six centuries to build and to this day functions as the throne of the archbishop.
-It's huge, gothic, over the top and it's mostly made of marble, someone really went all out on this one.
-The Duomo is intense, even if you're not into churches it's still worth visiting and climbing on the rooftop, just to enjoy the amazing view of Milano and the golden statue of Virgin Mary overlooking the city from the top of a spire.
-San Bernardino alla Ossa is another, very unique place of worship, it looks plain on the outside but the inside is shocking, the church cemetery ran out of room to bury people at one point and they decided to put peoples' remains into a chamber called the ossuary, it looks like something out of H.R.
-Geiger's art book.
+It’s huge, gothic, over the top and it’s mostly made of marble, someone really went all out on this one.
+Visiting the Duomo is an intense experience.
+Even if you’re not into churches it’s still worth entering and climbing on the rooftop, if only to enjoy the amazing view of Milano and the golden statue of Virgin Mary overlooking the city from the top of a spire.
+San Bernardino alla Ossa is another, very unique place of worship, it looks plain on the outside but the inside is shocking, the church cemetery ran out of room to bury people at one point and they decided to put peoples’ remains into a chamber called the ossuary, it looks like something out of H.R.
+Geiger’s art book.

 Milan is also the city of the famous renaissance icon Leonardo Da Vinci and none of his works are more recognizable than the Last Supper.
 Santa Maria Delle Grazie is a convent that houses that masterpiece, it was bombarded during the war but the fresco somehow survived the disaster.
 Getting to witness all of its glory in person is not that easy, Da Vinci painted it using experimental methods, because…well, he was Da Vinci and it’s quite fragile.
 You’ll need to book in advance and undergo a process that minimizes the humidity you could add to the chamber.
 Canals in Milano are also one of the remaining projects designed by Leonardo, or so the legend says.
 They were connected to the nearby lakes and used to transport the elusive black marble used while building parts of the Duomo.
 Nowadays some of the best restaurants and bars are located along those waterways.
 It’s better known as the Navigli district and the canals are the place to go for traditional Italian cuisine and aperitifs.
 You can visit a charming bar, grab a drink and you’ll have access to a buffet with some of the best pizza, plates of pasta, meat dishes and all kinds of little snacks, sort of like tapas in Spain.
 Of course you can also spend an evening at the opera in the world famous La Scala is another classic way to spend an evening in Milano.